top of page

 IMG_8013.jpeg

 A dot is represented by a single bead and a dash is made up of three beads.
-Spaces between words are 7 beads; between letters 3 beads and between characters in the same letter by single beads.
-Kipling’s poem ‘If’ code measured over 23 metres of strung beads.
+Spaces between words are 7 beads; between letters, 3 beads and between characters in the same letter by single beads.
+Kipling’s poem ‘If’ code measured over 23 metres of strung beads on completion.

-Once proof read, the next stage is to sew the 'text', starting at the end of the poem onto special foundation fabric in spirals around a central circle.
+Once proof read (and yes they really are proof read with cotton sewn around stray beads or where another bead is needed), the next stage is to sew the 'text', starting at the end of the poem onto special foundation fabric in spirals around a central circle.

 IMG_8027.jpeg